jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### Work

 The newspaper lies between us on the table.
-I review the print ads then assess my husband's cut forearm.
+I review the print ads as my husband rolls up his sleeve.

 He caught a nail in timber while cleaning up a demo site.
-I press carbolic acid cloth hard.
-He grimaces.

-"It's supposed to hurt.
-That's why it works.
+I poor fresh boiled water over the wound to clean out the dirty.
+Then I tip carbolic acid on a clean cloth.
+"It'll hurt"

+He grimaces as I press into the wound.

+"It means it's working.
 We'll hold it here for one minute."

 I distract the pain by pointing at our boy, banging a toy hammer into toy nail and lumber.

+The pain goes away.

 A minute is up.
 I check.
 The wound is cleaned.
 I wrap the water boiled bandages around it.

+"I made you these covers.
+I got the leather from my sister.

+He puts on a fresh shirt.
+Then tries on the forearm covers, and nods.

-"Return to reading the work ads." my husband says.
+"Good.
+Return to reading the work ads." my husband says as he picks up a window pane.

 "San Francisco needs men," I read.
 "They had another fire.
 Rebuilding crews.
 One dollar fifty a day.
 Water pipe laying—high-pressure mains for the new fire system.
-The city of the future rises from the ashes."
+It says 'The city of the future rises from the ashes.'"

+Crunch.
+Crack.
+The old window was cracked.
+We used tape to seal our little apartment.

-I look at the window.
-Soot covers the glass.
-It covers the buildings, the laundry on the lines, our hands by evening.
+I look at the old window.
+Soot covers the glass because it covers everything here, the laundry on the lines, our hands by evening.

 "In San Francisco, the open air, big mountains.
 Lots of land.
 It's very nice."

 "Back home you could see stars.
 Smell the trees.
 Hear the nature." my husband replies.

 "Back home had no work.
-If I told my brother everyone eats meat every day here, he'd never believe me."
+If I told my brother everyone eats meat here every day, he'd never believe me."

 Outside, something moves in the alley below.
 A raccoon noses through an overturned crate, paws quick and careful.
 It finds a crust of bread and vanishes into shadow.

 "We're not the only ones looking for more.
 But we can work for it.
-I can be a nurse."
+I can be a nurse here."
 I say.

 I return to the paper.